BigByte-Digital/gh-environment-copier/README.md

 - Node.js (v16 or higher recommended)
 - pnpm (or npm/yarn)
-- A GitHub Personal Access Token (PAT) with the `repo` scope.
+- A GitHub Personal Access Token (PAT) with the `repo` and `admin:org` (if required) scope.
 This token is required to interact with the GitHub API for reading and writing environment variables and secrets.

 ## Setup